zmapleshine/Mintopa/README.md

 ```

 You can find the artifact in the target directory of packing module, the file name usually named as "
-midnight-opera-x.x.x.jar".
+mintopa-x.x.x.jar".
 It is important to note that packing module does not contain all the instrumentation provided
 in opentelemetry-java-instrumentation.
 In fact, it is a scaffolding for developers to import instrumentation modules on
 demand.